Species Spotlight: Burrowing Owl

 A Funny Little Owl

-Let us never overlook the fact that we’re talking about owls who live in dark underground burrows.
-Not for them the trees that most other birds prefer.
-No, they move into holes in the ground excavated by prairie dogs, ground squirrels, skunks, and in our area, badgers.
+For starters, burrowing owls have the peculiar habit of living in underground burrows—not the trees that most birds prefer.
+They move into holes in the ground excavated by prairie dogs, ground squirrels, desert tortoises, and in our area, badgers.

-The owls dig with their beaks and make dirt fly with their feet, reshaping the old burrows to their liking and decorating them with cow manure, feathers, grass, and whatever else strikes their fancy (the manure is thought to attract insects for eating and possibly to mask their own scent from predators — including the badgers that made the burrows in the first place).
+To reshape old burrows to their liking, the diminutive owls dig with their downturned beaks and make dirt fly with their feet, then decorate with cow manure, feathers, grass, and whatever else strikes their fancy.
+The manure is thought to attract insects for the owls to eat, and it might mask the owls’ scent from predators—including the badgers that made the burrows in the first place.

-Their predilection for the subterranean is not their only oddity.
-Burrowing Owls also fly during the day as well as at night.
-And they don’t hoot; they coo (and warble, cluck, and scream).
-When threatened, they mimic the threatening hiss of a rattlesnake.
+The owls’ predilection for the subterranean is not their only oddity.
+They fly during the daytime as well as at night, and they don’t hoot; they coo, warble, cluck and scream.
+When threatened, juveniles mimic the threatening hiss of a rattlesnake and adults run like the dickens instead of flying.

-Those long legs are a smart adaptation that allows Burrowing Owls to stand tall like curious meerkats, peering this way and that across the broad expanses of grasslands and sagebrush country where they live.
-They also use their feathered stilts to speed across the ground chasing prey, their bodies thrust forward like a tourist on a Segway.
+Those feathered stilts are a clever adaptation that allows the owls to stand tall like curious meerkats, peering this way and that across the broad expanses of grasslands and sagebrush country where they live.
+They also use their long gams to race across the ground chasing prey, their bodies thrust forward like a tourist on a Segway.

-It’s actually not their long legs that make Burrowing Owls such a social media darling, subject of hundreds of memes and videos—or at least it’s not solely their legs.
-It’s also their white unibrow, which, when lowered, makes them look comically offended and, when raised, suggests the wide-eyed curiosity of a puppy.
+It’s not their long legs that make these golden-eyed owls such a social media darling, subject of countless memes and videos—or at least it’s not solely their legs.
+It’s also their thick, white unibrow, which, when lowered, makes them look comically offended and, when raised, suggests the wide-eyed curiosity of a puppy.

 watch